 In this part, we will cover how to configure virtual directories and outlook anywhere settings on the new server.
 We will then change the ‘A’ records to migrate clients to the CAS service on Exchange 2016.

 Now that the service connection point has been configured (when Exchange Server 2016 was installed), a number of other services have to also be configured in order for Exchange to provide the right URLs and hostnames to clients during the autodiscover response.

 The following services have to be configured:

-In our case, we will configure our Exchange Server 2016 to use the same FQDN as that of the Exchange 2013 before we change the DNS records.
+In our case, we will configure our Exchange Server 2016 to use the same FQDN as Exchange 2013 before we change the DNS records.

 1. Setting Outlook Anywhere

 Outlook anywhere settings specify what addresses Outlook will connect to.
 To set the hostnames used for Outlook Anywhere, the following command should be run.